2025 Women Employed Illinois Legislative Agenda

 Thirteen states and Washington, D.C. have already passed laws creating their own paid family and medical leave insurance programs.
 Illinois should be the next state to ensure paid leave!

-Increasing Funding for our Higher Education System
+Increasing Funding for Our Higher Education System

 Despite recent funding increases, Illinois is digging itself out of nearly two decades of disinvestment in higher education.
 Even in the face of substantial budget pressure, we must continue increasing our investment in Illinois’ public universities, community colleges, and the Monetary Award Program (MAP) each year or we will never get back on track, providing students with the individual and institutional support they need to access, persist, and complete their credentials and degrees.